disnetlab/GreenKubeScheduler/README.md

 - **scheduler**: Contains the core scheduling plugin program for the scheduler.
 This is where the main logic of the scheduler is implemented.

 - **prediction**: Includes files related to solar energy prediction.
-These files are used for forecasting solar power availability, which is crucial for optimizing the scheduler’s performance.
+These files are used for forecasting solar power availability.

 - **Other server script**: This directory contains several automated key service scripts essential for the system's operations.